 - Beautifying Wood: Some sealer types create a glossy colorful or transparent finish over the wood and highlight the surface patterns and texture, making it look better.

 - Durability: Wood sealers create a moisture-resistant layer that helps the wooden surface last longer.

 How To Prep Wood for Waterproofing?

 To prep wood for waterproofing, do the following things.

 - Clean the Wood.

 1. Clean The Wood

-To clean the wood, use TSP or soapy water.
-Avoid using too much water as the word can absorb it.
-It’s best to dampen a rag with TSP or soapy water and then wipe the dirt off.
+To clean the wood, use TSP or warm soapy water.
+Don’t use too much water as wood can absorb it.

-- Use a chemical-based paint stripper and steel wool.
+- Use a solvent-based paint stripper and steel wool.